 Don’t engage in the drama, become the ice queen – do your very best to show no emotion, even if you still miss him or love him.
 Show nothing.
 Let him know under no uncertain terms that it’s over – the supply has run out.
-You are in control of you now.
+You are in control of yourself now.

 Hold firm to your decision and don’t respond to all the bad-mouthing and character assassination.
 He wants a reaction from you, good or bad – give him nothing.
 He will no doubt try to initiate contact at some point, it could be days, weeks, months even years but he will try.

 No Contact is the only way to end a relationship and be free from your Narcissistic Partner.

 Remember once you have shut the door keep it that way – and eventually, you will feel better and begin to enjoy your new healthy life without the narcissist.
 It is not complete healing but being away from his negative behaviors and emotions will help you immensely and is a step in the right direction.

 I know it is painful but your life with your narcissistic partner was fake and he is fake.
 It was also excruciating living in this abusive relationship.
-It was an illusion.
+It was an illusion, completely fake.
 He was only acting to get what he wanted from you to help fill the empty void he calls himself.

 Please feel free to contact me even if it is to say hello or you would like some support.
 I have been where you are now.
 I healed from this narcissistic abuse.
 You can as well.